Skip to main content

 Core HadoopIncludes Hadoop, Hive, Spark, and Tez

-- Stores data in HDFS and analyzes it using Hive and Spark
+- Data is stored in HDFS and analyzed using Hive and Spark

 HBaseIncludes Hadoop and HBase

-- Stores data in HDFS and provides NoSQL services using HBase
+- Data is stored in HDFS and NoSQL services are provided using HBase

 TrinoIncludes Hadoop, Trino, Hive, and Tez